-The Office of Child Care's Licensing Branch inspects and licenses all child care centers and family child care providers in the state and oversees Maryland’s subsidized child care program, the state’s Child Care Credentialing System, and Maryland EXCELS – the state’s quality rating and improvement system.
+The Office of Child Care's Licensing Branch inspects and licenses all child care centers and family child care providers in the state and oversees Maryland’s Child Care Scholarship Program, the state’s Child Care Credentialing System, and Maryland EXCELS – the state’s quality rating and improvement system.
 The OCC maintains Regional Licensing Offices around Maryland, which are responsible for all child care licensing activities in their geographical areas.

 As someone who works with children, you know that the stakes are high when it comes to child care.
 Young children must be kept healthy and safe, but also have experiences that promote their learning and development.
 A child’s early years, after all, are the basis for the rest of their lives -- cognitively, socially, emotionally, and physically.
 This period of time is an amazing window of opportunity for children to grow and explore.

 OCC works with child care providers and centers to makes sure that providers receive the tools they need to guide Maryland children.
 Depending on your interest, you can learn more here:

 According to the Census Bureau, there are over 15 million children in the U.S. who are under age six and regularly require child care.
 More than 300,000 of those children live in Maryland.

 Informal child care is when a friend, relative, or nanny cares for a child in the family home or in his or her own home, receives no compensation of any kind for providing care, or provides care for less than 20 hours per month.